LinkedIn trains AI models without user consent

 Occurred: September 2024

-LinkedIn appears to have scraped its users' data without informing or gaining their consent to train its own AI models and those of its "affiliates".
+LinkedIn scraped its users' data without informing or gaining their consent to train its own AI models and those of its "affiliates", according to a media investigation.

 Revealed by 404 Media, the move comes in the wake of an updated company privacy policy that explicitly states that user data from the platform will be used to train generative AI and other models developed by LinkedIn, Microsoft and other unnamed "affiliates" and that opting out will not affect any training that has already occurred using a user's personal data or content.